 Missoula – Most businesses operating in the City of Missoula will need to obtain a General Business License.
 Businesses that fall into certain categories (contractors, mobile vendors, businesses that sell alcoholic beverages, or medical marijuana) will need to get a special business license.

 Any business that physically operates from a residential property will need to have a background check.
 Home-based businesses will have to submit the Home Occupation Additional Info form with their business license application.

 Great Falls – Several types of businesses operating in the City of Great Falls will need to obtain licensing from the Planning and Community Development Department.
 Some of these businesses include electricians, plumbers, daycares, and home-based businesses.

 All businesses operating out of a physical location will need to obtain a Safety Inspection Certificate from the Fire Department.

 Bozeman – All businesses operating within city limits will need to have a business license from the Bozeman Department of Community Development before starting their business.
 Licenses are renewable each year and are also required for some home-based businesses.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in Montana include; barbers, cosmetologists, massage therapists, landscape architects and many more.
-Additional information, fees and licensing requirements for professions are available from the Montana Department of Labor & Industry.
+A variety of professions in the state are regulated and need to be registered before offering certain services.
+A few common occupations that require licensing in Montana include; barbers, cosmetologists, massage therapists, landscape architects, and many more.
+Additional information, fees, and licensing requirements for professions are available from the Montana Department of Labor & Industry.

-These are a few of the most common business licenses, but there are way too many licenses and permits in Montana for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.